How to buy Naked Brand Group shares

 Please note that some of these share trading platforms have now suspended or restricted trading on these shares, citing liquidity issues.
 You can read more about the latest Naked Brand Group news updates here.

 Naked Brand Group Limited is an apparel manufacturing business with stocks listed in the US.
 Naked Brand Group shares (NAKD) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$1.14 – a decrease of 6.56% over the previous week.
+Its last market close was US$0.698 – an increase of 12.76% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Naked Brand Group